JohnnyTeutonic/chunking_cpp/BUILDING.md

 ## Optional Dependencies

-- PostgreSQL
-- MongoDB
-- Kafka
-- RabbitMQ
-- JSON
-- Pytest
-- pytest-cov (for test coverage)

-These can be installed on ubuntu/debian with:
+Testing of the python suite can be installed on ubuntu/debian with:

 ```bash
 sudo apt -y install python3-pytest python3-pytest-cov